 I recently met with Katy Dougharty of Lone Star Riverboat Cruises to celebrate the beginning of bat season 2015 and learn more about this huge colony of Mexican free-tailed bats.

 In 1987, Lone Star Riverboats was launched by owner Mike Pearce, who ran every cruise himself with one double-decker boat.
 The family-run business grew, and Katy began conducting cruises in the late 90’s while attending UT.
 Now she does marketing and site management for the company as well.

 The one-hour Bat Watching Cruise leaves from the southeast side of the First Street Bridge about 30 minutes before sunset.
 This tour is a great way to see the city, as it includes some sightseeing of the Stevie Ray Vaughn statue and new buildings popping up downtown.

 The Bat Watching Cruise runs nightly starting in early March through early November.
-The 2015 season started on March 6th.
 Even if it is raining, there are always a few Austinites and visitors from around the world hoping to catch sight of the cloud of bats.
 The large pontoon boat, Southern Star, seats up to 60 people.
 The smaller boat, Little Star, carries 30.

 About Austin’s Bats